kototronik/scufan/README.md

-# scufan
-# created for personal use
+# scufan has been created for personal use